stanchiang/Luxyy/README.md

 - ~~initial zoom on image is set by width of view~~
 - ~~image gallery~~
 - ~~allow getting swipe decision~~
-- ~~allow updating swipe decision~~
 - ~~update UI for buttons~~
+- allow updating swipe decision
+- tap to zoom on image doesn't work from the fulllistview
 - spec out the rest of this page

 ### profile page
 - ~~have a collection view with 2 playlists liked and disliked~~
+- ~~design a UI for the cells~~
-- disallow tapping if there aren't any decision records for save/skip'
+- ~~disallow tapping if there aren't any decision records for save/skip'~~
-- design a UI for the cells

 ##### playlistDetail
 - ~~tapping on playlist loads a collection view of items~~